-There are four streams that define our program: Canadian Politics and Public Policy (i.e., federalism and the constitution, indigenous reconciliation, elections, and the courts); International Politics (i.e., global migration, Canadian and American foreign policy, international security, international law, and global resistance); Political Theory (i.e., the history and politics of knowledge, identity, language, power and authority); and Comparative Politics (i.e., American, Latin American, and European politics, globalization, international development).
-Each stream explores variables like power, identity, and location in order to better understand issues like government priorities, the common good, the court system, media representations, social and economic development, climate change and environmental policy, activism, and global governance, conflict and migration.
-Our renowned Passport Program encourages you to explore the world and gives you credit for going the distance.
+There are five concentrations that define our program: Canadian Politics (i.e., federalism and the constitution, indigenous reconciliation, elections, and the courts); Public Policy (i.e., health policy, education policy, environmental policy); International Politics (i.e., global migration, Canadian and American foreign policy, international security, international law, and global resistance); Political Theory (i.e., the history and politics of knowledge, identity, language, power and authority); and Comparative Politics (i.e., American, Latin American, and European politics, globalization, international development).
+Each area explores variables like power, identity, and location in order to better understand issues like government priorities, the common good, the court system, media representations, social and economic development, climate change and environmental policy, activism, and global governance, conflict and migration.
+Our renowned Passport Program encourages you to explore the world inside and outside class and gives you credit for going the distance.